teknomagus/Text2Caption/README.md

 Below is more details of each phase.

 # Split plain text to lines
-Assuming you have a text file with plain text description that you want to use as captions in the video.
+You start with a plain text file.
+It can be documentation, description or script that you want to use as captions in the video.
 You can transform that plain text to separate lines with split_and_wrap.py which recognizes sentences.
 In optimal case, one sentence will be one caption line.
 If sentence is too long (longer than max-length), then it is split